 Other symptoms may include a mild fever, weakness, feeling very tired, coughing, hiccups, and muscle aches.

-Pericarditis usually isn't dangerous, but your chest pain could be caused by something more serious, like a heart attack.
-And getting diagnosed and treated early can help keep pericarditis from leading to other problems.
-That’s why you should call a doctor right away if you have any kind of sudden chest pain.
+Pericarditis usually isn't dangerous.
+But your chest pain could be caused by something more serious, like a heart attack.
+Getting diagnosed and treated early can help keep pericarditis from leading to other problems.
+That's why you should call a doctor right away if you have any kind of sudden chest pain.

 How is pericarditis diagnosed?